oneapi-src/oneAPI-samples/DirectProgramming/Fortran/CombinationalLogic/openmp-primes/README.md

 |:---                               |:---
 | OS                                | macOS* with Xcode* installed
 | Software                          | Intel&reg; Fortran Compiler
-| What you will learn               | How to build and run a Fortran OpenMP application using Intel Fortran compiler
+| What you will learn               | How to build and run a Fortran OpenMP application using Intel Fortran Compiler
 | Time to complete                  | 10 minutes

 ## Purpose